About Interreg

 What is Interreg?

-Interreg is one of the key instruments of the European Union (EU) supporting cooperation across borders through project funding.
-Its aim is to jointly tackle common challenges and find shared solutions.
+Interreg is one of the key instruments of the European Union (EU).
+It supports cross-border cooperation through project funding.
+Interreg-funded projects tackle common challenges together and find shared solutions.

 What is Interreg Meuse-Rhine (NL-BE-DE)?

-Step into the vibrant landscape of Interreg Meuse-Rhine (NL-BE-DE), previously known as Interreg Euregio Meuse-Rhine (EMR).
+Step into the vibrant landscape of Interreg Meuse-Rhine (NL-BE-DE).
+The programme was previously known as Interreg Euregio Meuse-Rhine (EMR).
 We are one of the oldest cross-border cooperative initiatives in the European Union.

 At Interreg Meuse-Rhine (NL-BE-DE), we empower projects that unite partners across borders.
-Together, we craft innovative solutions that address shared challenges in the cross-border triangle stretching across Belgium, Germany, and The Netherlands.
-In this transformative venture, collaboration transcends boundaries, and collective endeavors shape the destiny of this cross-border region.
+We support innovative solutions for shared challenges in Belgium, Germany, and the Netherlands.
+Here, collaboration transcends national and regional borders.

 What is the budget that the programme can invest in projects?

-In the 2021-2027 Programme period, we invest a total of EUR 176 million, of which EUR 125 million comes from the European Union to address our region’s grand societal challenges.
+From 2021 to 2027, we invest a total of EUR 176 million to address our region's grand societal challenges.
+EUR 125 million of this money comes from the European Union.

 Grand societal challenges